OSVTAC/osv-project-site/README.md

   [[TXT version](files/elections-commission/osv-res-1/SF_Elections_Comm_Open_Source_Voting_Res.txt),
   [source link](https://sfgov.org/electionscommission/motions-and-resolutions)]

+  "Resolution to support the development and certification of an open source voting system running on commercial off-the-shelf hardware; and to request that the Mayor and Board of Supervisors initiate and fund a project to develop and certify such a system for use in San Francisco."

 * **October 23.** San Francisco Local Agency Formation Commission, ["Study on Open Source Voting Systems,"](files/LAFCo_Report_Open_Source_Voting.pdf) 39 pages.
   [[source link](https://sfgov.org/lafco/documents)]

+  This is the final report created by the Local Agency Formation Commission (LAFCo), which the Board of Supervisors asked it to create in its December 2014 open source voting resolution.

 * **August 6.** San Francisco Department of Elections, ["Request for Information (RFI), San Francisco's Voting